 A trip to the dentist is always a good example!

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

 Fear of the Dentist

 I climbed up into the dentist’s chair and the hygienist placed that ridiculous blue bib around my neck.
-I could see it move with each beat of my heart…each one a silent plea to get up out of that chair and run…run for the hills.
+I could see it move up and down with each beat of my heart!
+Each beat a silent plea to get up out of that chair and run, run for the hills.